Indian religions: Dharma

 The spectrum of these religions are called Dharmic religions because of their overlap over the core concept of Dharma.
 It has various meanings depending on the context.
 For example it could mean duty, righteousness, spiritual teachings, conduct, etc.

 Soteriology

 Hinduism, Buddhism, Jainism, and Sikhism share the concept of moksha, liberation from the cycle of rebirth.
 They differ however on the exact nature of this liberation.

 Ritual

 Common traits can also be observed in ritual.
 The head-anointing ritual of abhiseka is of importance in three of these distinct traditions, excluding Sikhism (in Buddhism it is found within Vajrayana).
 Other noteworthy rituals are the cremation of the dead, the wearing of vermilion on the head by married women, and various marital rituals.
-In literature, many classical narratives and purana have Hindu, Buddhist or Jain versions.
+In literature, many classical narratives and puranas have Hindu, Buddhist or Jain versions.
 All four traditions have notions of karma, dharma, samsara, moksha and various forms of Yoga.